Roshanntr/Blinkit-Sales-Analysis/README.md

 | **Sales**             | Total sales of the item in the specific outlet (in local currency).       |

+**SQL Queries and Insights:**
+This section showcases a collection of SQL queries executed on the BlinkIT dataset to extract meaningful insights and answer critical business questions.
+Each query is accompanied by its purpose and results to provide a clear understanding of its significance in the context of the data.

 **1. Calculate the average sales, minimum sales, and maximum sales for each item type.**